 Say your companion mentions being intrigued by kegel exercisers.
 My favorites — and I’ve tried quite a few — are the LELO Luna Beads.
 These are inserted vaginally and can be worn around, to make mundane tasks less excruciating.
 Oh, yeah, and they tone the PC muscles, too.
 But mostly the sensation of the inner balls rolling around is just really fun.

 Or maybe during this “casual conversation” they express interest in G-spot spelunking.
 Now, if they’re new to G-spot stimulation, a simple silicone dildo with a good curved or pronounced head will do the trick.
-I really like the Vixen Creations Woody (same mold as my beloved Mustang), LELO Ella (the first toy I ever squirted with!), and the Tantus Slow Drive (with an intuitive base that helps you keep the toy G-spot-side-up).
+I really like the Vixen Creations Woody (same mold as my beloved Mustang), or a dildo made by Uberrime, such as the Splendid.
+The Splendid comes in many colors and sizes, which is pretty sweet.

 There’s a lot to know about sex toys, and it can be overwhelming, but it’s worth the extra research.
 For one, the sex toy industry is unregulated, so there are a lot of mystery meat materials out there that you want to avoid.
 A good rule of thumb is to look for toys made out of the same materials that are used in kitchen products: glass, stainless steel, 100% silicone, hard plastic, and sealed wood.
 These materials are non-porous and pure, so they can’t hold onto bacteria and they won’t leach chemicals into the body.
 You know something is leaching chemicals if it has a terrible smell, usually like a new shower curtain.
 Of course, I only ever recommend body-safe toys.